jozefg/nbe-for-mltt/README.md

 An explanation of the algorithm may be found in `nbe-explanation.md`.
 An explanation of the type checker may be found (eventually) in `check-explanation.md`.

+Compiling the code:
+  install missing libraries as such:
+    'opam install cmdliner menhir sexplib' and then run 'make all'

+Now the code can be run using 'dune exec -- mltt test/somefile.tt'